Revised October 2015

 In September 2012, the New York State Department of Health convened a PrEP Advisory Panel to develop clinical guidance on the use of PrEP.
 The Panel consisted of primary care providers caring for high-risk populations, clinicians experienced in the treatment of HIV, obstetricians, adolescent care providers, pharmacists, program administrators, social workers, policy makers, representatives from the New York City Department of Health and Mental Hygiene, and consumer representatives.*

 The following document provides guidance for delivery of an HIV prevention program that includes the use of PrEP.
-This guidance is based on the results of the clinical trials of PrEP, a review of published data, and the interim guidance documents from the Centers for Disease Control and Prevention (see Section IX: Resources).
-Available data are limited regarding the best practices for monitoring the use of TDF/FTC in non-HIV-infected individuals in the clinical setting.
+This guidance is based on the results of the clinical trials of PrEP, a review of published data, and the guidelines of the Centers for Disease Control and Prevention.1,2 Available data are limited regarding the best practices for monitoring the use of TDF/FTC in non-HIV-infected individuals in the clinical setting.
 When there were no data on which to base recommendations, recommendations were formulated based on both expert opinion and experience with use of these agents in the HIV-infected population.

-This PrEP guidance document is intended for practitioners in all clinical practice settings where PrEP will be prescribed and monitored, including primary care, HIV care, STI clinics, emergency departments, and community-based centers.
-The information has been formatted as a series of tables and checklists to be easily used at the point of care in a variety of settings.
-This guidance document will be updated annually as new data are published and more experience is accumulated with the use of PrEP.
+This PrEP guidance document is intended for practitioners in all clinical practice settings where PrEP will be prescribed and monitored, including primary care, HIV care, STI clinics, and community-based centers.
+The information has been formatted as a series of tables and checklists for ease of use at the point of care in a variety of settings.
+This guidance document will be updated regularly as new data are published and more experience is accumulated with the use of PrEP.

 * Prior to participation, each panel member submitted a financial disclosure form in accordance with the program’s conflict of interest policy.
 Two panel members reported potential conflicts with Gilead, manufacturer of Truvada.
 JB-M, Speaker’s Bureau; AU, Speaker’s Bureau.

-HIV prevention through pre-exposure prophylaxis (PrEP) involves the use of antiretroviral medications by non-HIV-infected individuals to reduce their risk of acquiring HIV.
+HIV prevention through PrEP involves the use of antiretroviral medications by non-HIV-infected individuals to reduce their risk of acquiring HIV.
 In July 2012, the Food and Drug Administration (FDA) approved the use of tenofovir + emtricitabine (TDF/FTC) for HIV PrEP in adults who are at high risk for becoming HIV-infected.

-Use of tenofovir alone and tenofovir + emtricitabine as PrEP has been studied in clinical trials in several populations, including men who have sex with men,1 heterosexual discordant couples,2 heterosexual men and women,3-5 transgender women,1 and injecting drug users.6 All of the trials found PrEP to be safe.
+Use of tenofovir alone and tenofovir + emtricitabine as PrEP has been studied in clinical trials in several populations, including men who have sex with men,8 heterosexual discordant couples,9 heterosexual men and women,10-12 transgender women,8 and injecting drug users.13 All of the trials found PrEP to be safe.
 Four trials found PrEP to be effective for preventing HIV infection when taken as prescribed.
-The FEM-PrEP4 and VOICE trials5 did not show a benefit, likely because of poor adherence to the daily PrEP regimen.
+The FEM-PrEP11 and VOICE trials12 did not show a benefit, likely because of poor adherence to the daily PrEP regimen.
 See Appendix A for a summary of results from the clinical trials.

 PrEP should not be offered as a sole intervention for HIV prevention.
 PrEP should only be prescribed as part of a comprehensive prevention plan that includes counseling and education about the following: